davidomosh/davidomosh/README.md

 - 👋 Hi, I’m @davidomosh
 - 👀 I’m interested in web and app development.
-- 🌱 I’m currently learning data science.
+- 🌱 I’m a data science professional.
 - 💞️ I’m looking to collaborate on web and app development,data analytics and database management.
 - 📫 How to reach me oduledave@gmail.com.